Skip to content

 Supervision and mentorship is available through the specified faculty mentor and other additional faculty, depending on the specific fellowship.
 At least two hours of individual face-to-face supervision is provided per week.
 Along with ongoing feedback from supervisors, formal written evaluations will be completed quarterly throughout the fellowship year(s).

 Fellows will be expected to provide periodic feedback regarding training experiences as well as an evaluation of the Fellowship Training Program in Clinical Psychology at its conclusion.

 In the event of a grievance, fellows will have access to due process procedures as available in the Human Resources Procedure Manual of The Children's Hospital of Philadelphia.

-Note: For the 2018-2019 academic year, most of the fellowships (with the exception of neuropsychology) will receive/review applications on a rolling basis, although priority will be given to applications received prior to Monday, Jan.
-2, 2018.
+Note: For the 2019-2020 academic year, the ADHD and ASD fellowships will receive/review applications on a rolling basis, although priority will be given to applications received prior to Jan.
+2, 2019.

-For Solid Organ Transplant applicants only (NOT ACCEPTING APPLICATIONS FOR THE 2018-2019 cycle): CHOP participates in the APPIC uniform notification date and centralized application.
+For Solid Organ Transplant applicants only: CHOP participates in the APPIC uniform notification date and centralized application.
 If selected for this position, you will be notified after 10 a.m.
 EST on the uniform notification date.
 You will be allowed to hold the offer for 24 hours before accepting or declining the offer.
 All applicants will be notified when they are no longer being considered and when the position has been filled.

 The Children's Hospital of Philadelphia is an Equal Opportunity/Affirmative Action Employer.
 Women and minority candidates are especially encouraged to apply.